The following was written on Facebook by one Azmi Arshad, a voter from Shah Alam, and has been reproduced here with permission and many thanks:

 Apa perasaan pejuang negara?
 Apa perasan mereka yang hilang ahli keluarga kerana komunis?
 Di mana perikemanusiaan Anwar terhadap mereka?

-PAS Sanggup Jadi Balaci DAP
+PAN Sanggup Jadi Balaci DAP

 BAPA SEGALA RASIS